-Free VPNs sound like an attractive option for businesses looking to cut back on expenses and avoid unnecessary overheads.
+A free VPN service sounds like an attractive option for businesses looking to cut back on expenses and avoid unnecessary overheads.
 But we must warn you that this process entails a significant degree of risk.

 Free VPNs won’t have large server networks spread across the world, stringent encryption standards, or speedy connections that are a staple with paid options.
 The weak encryption means your business might be susceptible to a hacking attempt and a real threat of data loss.
 Slow speeds will result in longer wait times for file transfers or connections to remote company servers.

 In some cases, free VPN services have also forcefully inserted tracking cookies, mined user data, and sold it to advertisers for a profit.
 We’re pretty sure you wouldn’t want that to happen to your employees which is why we think it’s in your best interest to skip them.

 The internet has helped break down barriers to communication, bring people closer together, and democratize access to information.
 Businesses are no longer restricted to the talent available in their city/town - they can scour the globe for employees and use remote workers to scale.

 Such trends are now catching on.
 Currently, it is estimated that about 2.8 percent of the global workforce now works from home.
 The figure represents an increase of 105% from 2005.
 And after the COVID-19 pandemic, the demand for remote work looks very likely to increase.

 For businesses that hire remote workers, it’s crucial that their data is protected and encrypted.
 This keeps it away from any malicious entity that might be trying to snoop in.
 A VPN will help mitigate these risks to a considerable degree.